epolonsky/ChIP-Seq_Project/DesignDocV1.md

     F[BED file creation]-->G[Output: Human readable genome browser];
 ```

-1. Obtain raw ChIP-Seq and ATAC-Seq data
+1. Obtain raw ChIP-Seq and ATAC-Seq data from the provided paper or from NCBI/PlasmoDB databases
-2. Quality trimming using trimmomatic
+2. Quality trimming using trimmomatic  -> Use parameters SLIDINGWINDOW:4:30 MINLEN:35
-3. DNA alignment using BWA-MEM
+3. DNA alignment using BWA-MEM -> map trimmed reads to the reference genome (for this project P. falciparum 3D7)
 4. Quality filtering by Phred scores using Samtools
-5. Remove duplicates using Picard
+5. Remove duplicates using Picard's MarkDuplicates
 6. Peak calling using MacS2 (BED file)
 7. Remove duplicate peeks using bedtools
 8. Map the location of chromatin regulatory states across the genome using ChromHMM (BED file)